parnapraveen/Biomedical-AI-Agent/docs/technical-guide.md

         }
 ```

-This technical guide provides the foundation for understanding, extending, and deploying the platform in various contexts while maintaining the learning focus that makes knowledge graphs and LangGraph accessible to users.
+This technical guide provides the foundation for understanding, extending, and deploying the project in various contexts while maintaining the learning focus that makes knowledge graphs and LangGraph accessible to users.